sabotage-linux/sabotage/README.md

 `musl`, `stage1`, and if you want to use the resulting rootfs as a full sabotage installation with development tools, also the package `base-dev`.

+## Other resources

+There's a contributor-created wiki on github: https://github.com/sabotage-linux/sabotage/wiki

+And an AI-created one at https://deepwiki.com/sabotage-linux/sabotage .
+It even features an AI chatbot that can explain parts of the system.

 ## NOTES TO CONTRIBUTORS